rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/flavor-class/virtual-server-flavor-class.rst

 ++++++++++++++++++++++++++++++++++
 Flavor classes for virtual servers
 ++++++++++++++++++++++++++++++++++
-To create your Cloud Server as a virtual server, open the **Virtual Server** tab from the Cloud Control Panel.
+To create your server as a virtual server, open the **Virtual Server** tab on the Create Server page of the Cloud Control Panel.

 .. figure:: /_images/cloudservercreatevirtual.png
    :alt: Click the Virtual Server tab